marcocspereira/video-player/backend/README.md

 $ pipenv shell
 ```

-Then, run the following commands
+Then, run the following commands.
+The project is inside `video-player/backend`

 ## Requirements